Impact

 Risk and Exploitability

-The CVSS base score is 7.5, indicating a high severity, while the EPSS score of less than 1% shows that exploitation is currently considered low probability.
-The vulnerability is not listed in the CISA KEV catalog, meaning no publicly documented exploits are known.
-The likely attack vector is through crafted URLs or form inputs that manipulate the parameter used in the include/require statement, enabling an unauthenticated visitor to trigger the inclusion of local files.
+The CVSS base score of 7.5 indicates high severity, while an EPSS score of <1% shows that exploitation is currently considered low probability.
+The vulnerability is not listed in the CISA KEV catalog, meaning no publicly documented exploits are known at present.
+The likely attack vector is through crafted URLs or form inputs that manipulate the parameter feeding the include/require statement, enabling an unauthenticated visitor to trigger the inclusion of local files.

 OpenCVE Enrichment